pusher/k8s-spot-rescheduler/README.md

 Spot recheduler is a tool that tries to reduce load on a set of Kubernetes nodes.
 It was designed with the purpose of moving Pods scheduled on AWS on-demand instances to AWS spot instances to allow the on-demand instances to be safely scaled down (By the [Cluster Autoscaler](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler)).

-The on-demand instances are tainted with the Kubernetes `PreferNoSchedule` taint.
-This tells the scheduler, if there is space on another node, use that first, if not, use me.
+Our on-demand instances are tainted with the Kubernetes `PreferNoSchedule` taint.
+This tells the scheduler, if there is space on another node, use that first.
 But, Kubernetes does not have a way of rescheduling these Pods once they are scheduled on the non-preferred node, which is where the spot-rescheduler comes in.

 In reality the rescheduler can be used to remove load from any group of nodes onto a different group of nodes.
 They just need to be labelled appropriately.